 The University will consider applications from students offering a wide range of qualifications.
-Some typical requirements are listed below.
-Students offering alternative qualifications should contact us for further advice.
+All applications are assessed on an individual basis but some of our typical requirements are listed below.
+Students offering qualifications not listed are welcome to contact our Admissions Team for further advice.
 Please also see our general entry requirements.

-Mathematics grade B
+Mathematics grade B/5

-If we make you an offer, you will need to obtain/pass the overall Access to Higher Education Diploma and may also be required to obtain a proportion of the total level 3 credits and/or credits in particular subjects at merit grade or above.
+The University welcomes applications from Access to Higher Education Diploma candidates for consideration.
+A typical offer may require you to obtain a proportion of Level 3 credits in relevant subjects at merit grade or above.

 The University will consider applicants holding BTEC National Diploma and Extended National Diploma Qualifications (QCF; NQF; OCR) on a case-by-case basis.
 Please contact us for further advice on your individual circumstances.